bachelor-2014/report/v2/human_interaction.md

 level goal that it **must provide the user with the ability to control as well as receive feedback from experiments**.
 The goal is apparent directly from the expected uses of the robotic platform.
 The user is expected to program an experiment, which EvoBot can then run.
-The experiment data must then be available for the user to see, so the experiment data can be used in research.
+The experiment data must be available for the user to see so it can be used in research.
 As an extension of this goal, we seek to allow the user to **see experiment data while the experiment is running**.
 One could imagine e.g. that the user wishes to run an experiment without knowing exactly what the outcome is.
 By